51 Things To Do

 46. FAMILY PICNIC ON THE BEACH

-- Many cabanas are available for picnics.
+- More than 50 cabanas are available for picnics.
 Don't forget to take food for the seagulls!

-49. ROCKPORT HARBOR LIGHTED N JETTY & S JETTY PIER
+49. ROCKPORT HARBOR LIGHTED N & S JETTY PIER

 - Travel to the end of Rockport Harbor & walk or fish along the jetties late in the evening or early in the morning; the S Jetty Pier is at end of Market St.